 Also Read: Difference between B cells and T cells

 Types Of Antibodies

 Antibodies or immunoglobulins(Ig) are of five different isotypes.
 This classification is on the basis of their H chains.
-The different types of antibodies are:
+Let’s look at the different types of immunoglobulins and their functions.

 IgM is the first antibody produced in response to a microbial attack by B cells.